lordnull/dice.js/README.md

 scope.
 In short:

     var res = dice.roll(diceString, scopeObject);
-    console.log(res);
+    console.log(+res);
     console.log(dice.stringify(res));

 The res is a number that can be used like any other.
-It has the operations attached which can be examined to determine how the total was achieved.
+It has the operations attached which can be examined to determine how the total was achieved (thus why it is coerced into a primitive when logged above).
 The easiest way to analyze it is to have dice.js stringify it.

 The diceString uses a simple-ish syntax to specify what dice to roll, how